Khanate of Khiva: Russian conquest and protectorate

-The financial reforms greatly increased the taxes places on Turkmens, inflaming the existing dispute over irrigation.
+The financial reforms greatly increased the taxes placed on Turkmens, inflaming the existing dispute over irrigation.
 After an influential Turkmen was assassinated by Khivan officials in 1912, a full revolt broke out.
-Islam-khodja proposed Khiva compromise with the Turkmens, but was sidelined by war minister Sheikh Nazar-beg, who convinced Isfandiyar to let him to lead a punitive expedition.
+Islam-khodja proposed Khiva compromise with the Turkmens, but was sidelined by the war minister Sheikh Nazar-beg, who convinced Isfandiyar to let him lead a punitive expedition.
 The Turkmen forces were strongly fortified, and fought off the Khivan expedition until the arrival of Russian Cossacks convinced them to surrender.
 Islam-khodja led the peace talks, ending the tax but imposing a fine, and taking the leaders as hostages.
 As a result, Isfandiyar assassinated Islam-khodja soon after.
 Russia strongly opposed the leniency of the peace terms.

 After World War I began, the commandant of the Syr-Darya military district and several other Russian military leaders extorted over 250,000 rubles from Isfandiyar.
 While the money purportedly went to the war effort, a large majority was pocketed by the leaders.
 During this time, Fyodor Martson was appointed acting governor-general of Turkestan.
 While he took bribes from Isfandiyar, he would continually favored Turkmens in political disputes.
 Isfandiyar raised taxes to pay for the expenses, once again flaming conflicts with the Turkmens.